How to Lead When the Future is Unclear (Part 2)

 That kind of (emotional) steadiness translates out into the organization and starts to feed on itself.

-Appian: Finally, what are your expectations for 2019 and beyond in terms of big trends that are on your radar as it relates to organizational transformation?
+Appian: Finally, what are your expectations for the future in terms of big trends that are on your radar as it relates to organizational transformation?

 Lai: Well, I think the first trend is that every organization is going to have to transform to some degree.
 And, so, if we can acknowledge that transformation is going to be happening in every organization to some degree, it begs the question: How do you navigate that?